Inter-rebel conflict during the Syrian civil war: Timeline of conflicts

-Al-Qaeda–Free Syrian Army conflict
+Al-Qaeda–Free Syrian Army conflict 2014 to 2017

 Al-Nusra Front–SRF/Hazzm Movement conflict

 In October 2014, al-Nusra Front, along with Jund al-Aqsa, clashed with the Syria Revolutionaries Front in Idlib.
 At the same time al-Nusra also attacked the Hazm Movement in Aleppo.

 In January 2015, clashes between the Hazm Movement and al-Nusra spread from Aleppo to Idlib.

 Southern Syria

 Although the Southern Front of the Free Syrian Army have long cooperated with al-Qaeda in the ground against the Syrian government, ideological tensions between some of their factions brewed in 2014.
 Ahmad al-Nemeh formed the Daraa Military Council and was subsequently captured and tortured by Nusra as the latter threatened to arrest any member of this new coalition.

 During the Quneitra offensive (June 2015), the Southern Front rejected any cooperation with al-Nusra, the Army of Conquest therefore participated in the operation separately.

 In the Quneitra offensive (October 2015) both Jaish al-Fatah and the Southern Front claimed they captured the UN Hill in the area, later that month, the Southern Front and Nusra clashed in Daraa.

 The al-Nusra Front clashed with the al-Rahman Legion in Zamalka, Markaz Rif Dimashq District in late July 2016 over a dispute of whom to carry out Friday prayers in one of the mosques of Zamalka town.